MicrosoftDocs/visualstudio-docs/docs/ai/overview.md

 ---
 # Overview of Visual Studio Tools for AI

-Visual Studio Tools for AI is an integrated development environment to build, test, and deploy deep learning solutions.
-You can learn more about how to use AI Tools from the following tutorials and samples.
+Visual Studio Tools for AI is an integrated development environment (IDE) that you can use to build, test, and deploy deep learning solutions.
+Learn more about how to use AI Tools from the following tutorials and samples.

 ## Install the extension